synshop/rtfm/docs/Equipment/Danger Room/Wood Lathe.md

 #### Parting Tool

+!!! tip

+    This is a beginner friendly tool.

 ##### Overview
 This tool is used to square up ends of a spindles, cut tenons, separate parts from a spindle (such as supports), or for adding decorative accoutrements.